 John P. Clark

-Mr. Clark brings over 35 years of medical sales and business experience and is the founder, Chairman and CEO of Global Cancer Technology, Inc. Mr. Clark specializes in the development and commercialization of medical technologies into going corporate concerns Mr. Clark has purchased technologies and develop patents for various medical applications.
+Mr. Clark brings over 35 years of medical sales and business experience and is the founder, Chairman and CEO of Global Cancer Technology, Inc. Mr. Clark specializes in the development and commercialization of medical technologies into going corporate concerns.
+Mr. Clark has purchased technologies and develop patents for various medical applications.
+Concurrently, Mr. Clark serves as a Board of Director and Chairman of the Board Finance Committee for Palomar Health, a $1.5 Billion asset California District Hospital System.
 Most recently Mr. Clark has founded and organized:

 The Rotating Gamma Institute–Orange County and the Rotating Gamma Institute–San Diego.
-These companies are independent non-invasive brain tumor treatment centers that were established in partnership with neurosurgeons, radiation oncologists and other private investors.
+These companies are independent non-invasive brain tumor treatment centers that began as partnerships with neurosurgeons, radiation oncologists and other private investors.

 Marc has 25 years in operations, sales & marketing, engineering, supply chain and strategy roles throughout the US and globally.
 He has spent the past 15 years’ experience in the medical device market space.